peerreynders/solid-start-todomvc-kcd-v2/README.md

       // final `id` and `createdAt` when
       // the todo is persisted.
       createdAt.value = Date.now().toString();

+      // Clear redirect to get a result for the submission redirectTo.value = '';
     },
   };
 }

 type NewTodoSupport = ReturnType<typeof makeNewTodoSupport>;
 ```

 [`NewTodoState`](#make-new-todo-state) manages the one single "new" `NewTodo` and those that are either `pending` (with their `TodoView`) or have `failed`. `completed` `NewTodo`s are discarded as those now have a `TodoView` coming from the server.